 At Campbell Strategies, we do speak the language of Canadian politics.
 We also know how its effective translation, understanding, and use, can make us all better students, better business people, and better civil servants.
 Even better politicians.

 Parli is an exercise in research and shared wisdom.
 You are invited to comment and suggest new terms and definitions.
 We’ll be publishing updates regularly.

 Parli as you are experiencing it today, is not the end product.
 It is only the beginning of our shared journey to understand what makes the language of Canadian politics tick.
 We hope that it makes you think, makes you laugh, and on occasion, scratch your head.

-- We’re the only country with a British Parliamentary system to refer to electoral constituencies as “ridings”.
+- We’re the only country in the world to refer to electoral constituencies as “ridings”.

 - Innocuous-sounding terms like “Triple-E-Senate” or “Distinct Society” can trigger outpourings of grievance and emotion.

 - “Bilingualism” and “multiculturalism”, global-speak words that could have been coined by the most arid of social scientists, have a resonance and meaning in Canada they have nowhere else in the world.

 - Other nations and cultures meet their “Battle of Waterloo” or their “Vietnam”.
 In Canada, our shorthand for crisis and disaster is “Meech Lake Accord” or even “Avro Arrow”.